4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 Pass an object containing definitions for the options to set in the *sheetOptions* parameter.
 To view the full list of the available options, see the [Sheet Options](configuring.md#sheet-options) paragraph.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
-If omitted, the current spreadsheet is used by default.
+Si le paramètre est omis, la feuille courante est utilisée par défaut.
 You can explicitly select the current spreadsheet with the following constant:

 *   `vk current sheet`